On this page

 The deadline for other employee super contributions can be different to those applying to SG contributions.

-If you make an agreement with an employee to make personal super contributions on their behalf, these contributions must be paid promptly in accordance with the employee’s terms of employment and any legal requirements, such as the conditions of an industrial award.
+If you make an agreement with an employee to deduct additional super contributions from their pay, these contributions must be paid promptly in accordance with the employee’s terms of employment and any legal requirements, such as the conditions of an industrial award.
+The agreement your employee signed with you to enter into the arrangement may also specify a payment deadline or the frequency with which contributions should be forwarded to the superannuation fund.

 It is important to check all your contractual or award obligations when it comes to paying an employee’s super contributions.